citusdata/postgresql-hll/REFERENCE.markdown

 All the `hll_hash_*` functions below accept a seed value, which defaults to `0`.
 We discourage negative seeds in order to maintain hashed-value compatibility with the [Google Guava implementation of the 128-bit version of Murmur3](http://guava-libraries.googlecode.com/git/guava/src/com/google/common/hash/Murmur3_128HashFunction.java).
 Negative hash seeds will produce a warning when used.

 `hll_hash_boolean(boolean)` - hashes the `boolean` value into a `hll_hashval`.

 `hll_hash_smallint(smallint)` - hashes the `smallint` value into a `hll_hashval`.

 `hll_hash_integer(integer)` - hashes the `integer` value into a `hll_hashval`.

 `hll_hash_bigint(bigint)` - hashes the `bigint` value into a `hll_hashval`.

 `hll_hash_bytea(bytea)` - hashes the `bytea` value into a `hll_hashval`.

 `hll_hash_text(text)` - hashes the `text` value into a `hll_hashval`.

+`hll_hash_any(scalar)` - hashes any PG data type by resolving the type dynamically and dispatching to the correct function for that type.
+This is significantly slower than the type-specific hash functions, and should only be used when the input type is not known beforehand.